kgashok/filesOCR/README.md

 1. Create your own paper document by writing a few numbers and words in 3-4 lines.
-Do not use cursive writing, instead use capital letters and right as neatly as possible.
+Do not use cursive writing, instead use capital letters and write as neatly as possible.
 Here's an [example](http://j.mp/numberWords).
 2. Create a digital copy of the same (what will you use to create a scanned copy?)